Vanille-N/meander.typ/docs/main.typ

 = Showcase

 A selection of nontrivial examples of what is feasible.
+You can find the source code on the #link(repo + "tree/master/examples")[repository], and the following sections will give you more details on how to achieve these kinds of layouts.

 #table(columns: (1fr, 1fr), stroke: gray, align: center + horizon,
   [